SDX Technology

 sdx sync sdx

 The primary resolution command.
-It selects rows that don't yet have an SDX ID, tries to find a match (exact match via partner mappings first, then fuzzy matching against the catalog), and writes the result.
+It selects rows that don't yet have an SDX ID, tries to find a match (exact match, then fuzzy matching).
 One match writes the ID; zero matches marks the row as unresolved; multiple candidates marks it as needs_review.
 The command is idempotent and safe to run frequently.
 It only touches rows with a NULL SDX ID column.

 bash